 Entry Fees: INR 75 for Indians, INR 100 for Foreigners and INR 40 for Children

 Cradled on the top of the Aravali Hill and forming a beautiful reflection across the Maotha Lake, lies the Amber Fort.
 An architectural masterpiece and with significant reference in the Indian history, it is visited by over five thousand tourists daily.
 The Fort gives a mesmerizing view from the bottom of the hill when it is illuminated every evening.

 Amidst the chaos of the city of Jaipur, lies the splendid Jal Mahal, or Water Palace.
-Floating in the centre of the Sagar Lake, this low rise symmetrical Palace was once a shooting lodge for the Maharajas.
+Floating in the centre of the Sagar Lake, this low rise symmetrical palace in Jaipur was once a shooting lodge for the Maharajas.
 This unique palace fascinates a large number of visitors from all over the world.

 At a distance of around 56 kms from Jaipur, Samode Palace is a heritage palace cum hotel.
-A fusion of Muslim and Rajputana architecture, the palace also houses Sheesh Mahal or Hall of Mirrors.
+A fusion of Muslim and Rajputana architecture, this palace in Jaipur also houses Sheesh Mahal or Hall of Mirrors.
 It is also surrounded by beautiful gardens which are a treat to the eyes.

 Originally built as a vantage point nearly 300 years ago, Shahpura Haveli was later converted into a magnificent fortress.
-The palace has now been converted into a heritage home which boasts of Indo-Saracenic style of architecture.
+This is another one of the palaces in Jaipur which has now been converted into a heritage home which boasts of Indo-Saracenic style of architecture.
 It is frequented by celebrities, politicians and other popular artists.